bowdens/tweet-simulator/README.md

 # tweet-simulator

+> ## Archival Notice
+> This repository has been archived.
+The code is old, no longer works, and is quite poorly written.
+Peruse with all due caution.

 A twitter bot that uses markov chains to simulate tweets from any user.

 Checkout [@sim\_tweet](https://www.twitter.com/sim_tweet) for the bot on twitter